paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

 **(e) Non-Federal contributions**

-(1) **In general** — Except as provided in paragraphs (2) and (4), no fish habitat conservation project may be recommended by the Board under subsection (b) or provided financial assistance under this chapter unless at least 50 percent of the cost of the fish habitat conservation project will be funded with non-Federal funds.
+(1) **In general** — The non-Federal share of the total cost of all fish habitat conservation projects carried out by a Partnership each year shall be at least 50 percent.

-(2) **Non-Federal share** — Such non-Federal share of the cost of a fish habitat conservation project—
+(2) **Non-Federal share** — The non-Federal share described in paragraph (1)—

   (A) may not be derived from another Federal grant program; and